 - The head is mostly white with dark patches around the eyes.

-- The tail is yellowish brown with black tip.
+- The tail is yellowish-brown with a black tip.

-- The coat color of the individuals found in the southern habitat range tend to be darker.
+- The coat color of the individuals found in the southern habitat range tends to be darker.

 Physical Features Of Meerkat